 While cotton only takes up 2.5% of agricultural land, it also accounts for a disproportionate amount of insecticide (16%) and herbicide (6.8%) used worldwide.
 These agricultural chemicals have health impacts on workers in the field and on our ecosystems as excess run-off from farms enter the water supply.
 That iconic indigo blue colour further adds to the toxic brew of chemicals that we’re putting next to our skin, and into the environment, damaging rivers, ecosystems and entire communities in China, Bangladesh and India where the jeans are often manufactured.
 After agriculture, textile dyeing is the second largest polluter of fresh water globally.
 In fact, it is estimated that 70% of Asia’s rivers and lakes are contaminated by the 2.5 billion gallons of wastewater produced by the textile industry which impacts local communities who rely on these rivers for drinking and bathing.

 Meanwhile sandblasting of denim—to give jeans a worn or ‘distressed’ look—is still widespread in China, despite most Western brands banning the practice ten years ago.
 It is linked to silicosis, a deadly lung disease that has already caused the deaths of many garment workers.
+There's a lot going on behind the seams of your favourite pair of jeans.
 Clearly the environmental and health impact of an average pair of jeans is just not worth it.

 Fortunately, the fashion industry is evolving, and consumers are becoming much more mindful of how and by whom their clothes were made.
 A number of denim brands have opted for organic, chemical-free cotton; pay fair wages; and ensure transparency of their supply chain.
 While buying organic cotton may seem extravagant, or unnecessary, a lifecycle analysis comparing organic cotton with conventionally grown cotton made by Textile Exchange in 2014 shows that organic cotton has a 46% reduced global warming potential, 70% less acidification potential, 26% reduced eutrophication potential (soil erosion), 91% reduced blue water consumption and 62% reduced primary energy demand.

 The key, like with everything, is to buy once, and buy well.
 After all, how many pairs of jeans do we really need?
-If you do happen to need some new (or recycled) denim, here are 8 responsible and sustainable denim brands for you to consider, that are clean, fair and good.
+If you do happen to need some new (or recycled) denim, here are 8 responsible and sustainable denim brands that are clean, fair and good, for you to consider.

 Kuyichi pioneered the way for organic denim, launching way back in 2001.
 All their jeans are made from organic GOTS certified cotton, and post-consumer recycled denim and recycled polyester by people who are paid and treated fairly.
 The denim is dyed with natural indigo and to reduce the use of water, power and chemicals it is washed with laser washing techniques.
 Their sustainability report and supply chain can be accessed online.
 Kuyichi has also partnered up with Sympany—a textile recycling social enterprise from The Netherlands— to give 10% of the profits to help make the women of Malawi more empowered and self-reliant.